Watch the webinar now:

 What is EDI (Electronic Data Interchange)?

 EDI, or Electronic Data Interchange, refers to the electronic exchange of business documents in a standardized format between business partners.
-Instead of sending paper documents such as orders, invoices or delivery bills manually, EDI enables the automated transfer of this information directly between companies' IT systems.
-This reduces errors, speeds up processes and improves the efficiency of business transactions.
+Instead of manually sending paper documents such as order management, invoices or delivery bills, EDI enables the automated transfer of this information directly between companies' IT systems.
+This reduces errors, accelerates process optimization in purchasing and improves efficiency in business processing.

 Core elements of the EDI system